G. Michael's Restoration chair restoration in Fort Collins

 Can the wood frames on upholstered mid-century lounge chairs be refinished without removing the upholstery?

-In most cases, the upholstery needs to come off or be carefully protected during the refinishing process.
+In most cases, the upholstery needs to come off or be carefully protected during the wood refinishing process.
 Chemical stripping materials and finish products are not compatible with fabric, and spray or brush application of finish in close proximity to upholstery risks transfer and damage to the fabric.
 On a project where the upholstery is being replaced as part of the same restoration, the sequencing is straightforward: strip and refinish the frames first, cure fully, then have the new upholstery installed.
 On a project where the existing upholstery is being preserved, the scope and protection approach is discussed at the point of assessment.

 How do you get consistent finish on curved scissor legs across a matched pair of chairs?